 Ett barn som ritar ett hjärta på en grå betongvägg

-CONVERSATIONS WITH CHILDREN
+TALKING WITH CHILDREN

 Ett barn som ritar en raket på grå betongvägg